michhall32/PythonProjects/README.md

 # PythonProjects

-Collecion of short projects programmed in Python.
+Collection of short projects programmed in Python.
 Inspiration taken from various ideas found around the internet.